mahle68/ensemble_modeling/README.md

 # ensemble_modeling
-This repository includes scripts for predicting changes in the migratory route of Oriental honey-buzzards under two scenarios of climate change, using an ensemble modeling approach.
+This repository includes R scripts and input data for predicting changes in the migratory route of Oriental honey-buzzards under two scenarios of climate change, using an ensemble modeling approach.
-This repository currently includes input points (occurrence points) and the R script for carrying out the analyses.
-The results of this project have been submitted to a peer reviewed journal.
-Upon acceptance of the manuscript, all the environmental data needed to successfully run the R script, as well as the relevant citation, will be uploaded.
+The results of this project have been published as a paper titled "Climate change alters the optimal wind-dependent flight routes of an avian migrant" accessible through http://rspb.royalsocietypublishing.org/content/284/1854/20170149

 Elham Nourani,
 Nagasaki University, Japan.